Goliath Season 3: A Means to an End

 Amazon Studios

-It’s an uncomfortably intimate relationship we see between these two siblings, with undertones not unlike what we saw in Season 2 between the characters Marisol Silva/Claudia Quintero and her brother Gabriel Ortega (although those two siblings were only related by adoption).
+It’s an uncomfortably intimate relationship we see between these two siblings, with undertones not unlike what we saw in Season 2 between the two characters Marisol Silva/Claudia Quintero and her brother Gabriel Ortega (although those two siblings were related by adoption).

-And Diana, we soon find out, is thick as thieves with the duplicitous Marisol (who after Season 2 is now the mayor of LA) which gives us some idea as to what to expect from Diana.
+And Diana, we soon find out, is thick as thieves with the duplicitous Marisol, who after Season 2 is now the mayor of LA, which gives us some idea as to what to expect from Diana.

 Diana’s easy smile and apparent empathy, all wrapped up in delicately pale flowing robes, belie her true colours.
 Her extreme mood swings, although blamed on a history of anxiety and depression, appear to the viewer to be more sinister in nature.
 Certain events lead us to question whether there is something not too far back in her family history that has shaped her current behaviour.